Dogwatch!

 Many thanks to those of you who have asked how the new addition to the Wrightington household is, especially following her recent operation.
-We thought, therefore, that we’d make the first post on the site one with shamelessly doting photos!
+We thought, therefore, that we’d make the first post on our shiny new website one with shamelessly doting photos!

 NB Don’t worry.
 We don’t intend to make this a space for frequent twee self-indulgence!
 But in the absence of anything history-related, and because I need to try out the blog facility on the website… I’m assuming that anyone who has no interest whatsoever in this sort of thing will have stopped reading long before now!